henrygambles/Swonzo/README.md

 ## What's This? -->

-An iOS client for connecting with the Monzo API!
-Built in Swift & Xcode with Alamofire, Charts, Disk, Google Maps & Lottie.
+An iOS client for the Monzo API!
+Built in Swift & Xcode using Alamofire, Charts, Disk, Google Maps & Lottie.

-I wanted to build a proper app with the Monzo API -

 <img src="../master/Swonzo/Mockups/login.png" alt="login"/>